ChetCromer/NinjaRmmApiExtract/README.md

 * Alerts - Id, Name, DeviceId, Severity, Date, Type, Name, Subject

 ## Requirements
-* Do not store ANY account related information in this repo (it is a public repo)
-* Database connection string needs to be stored outside of the project as well (but will be needed before we connect to database).
 * Console application that will communicate with API to get all devices and alerts from Ninja.
 * Currently - will wipe out all existing data and fill with new data each time
 * Needs to properly authenticate and store a token to refresh the token on the next run